 JOI Rehab does have Therapists who are certified to perform Dry Needling to support traditional physical therapy protocols.
 This treatment can be adjunct to traditional treatment of orthopaedic conditions, such as chronic neck and lower back pain, arthritis, sciatica, and fibromyalgia.
-We can assist in the treatment of medical conditions, including depression, weight loss, high blood pressure, sinusitis, allergies, and anxiety.
 (Not typically covered by insurance) Watch this VIDEO to learn more about Dry Needling in Physical Therapy.

 What is Acupuncture?